Dussehra 2019: 10 amazing facts about Ravana

-Ravana was a king of demons with ten heads and 20 hands according to Hindu mythology.
-His real name was a Dasamukha.
-His parents were Visrawasa and Kaikasi.
+Ravana was a prime antagonist character in the epic Ramayana.
 He had six brothers and two sisters namely Lord Kubera, Vibhishana, Kumbhakarna, King Khara, Dushana, King Ahiravan, Kumbhini and Surpanakha.

-According to Ramayana that Ravana had lost the battle fought with Lord Rama.
+According to Ramayana, Ravana had lost the battle fought with Lord Rama.
 This battle was fought because Ravana kidnapped Sita.
 He was well versed with knowledge basically in architecture, scriptures and astrology i.e why he had ten heads.
 He had also written books on Tantra Shashtra and astrology book named Ravana Sanhita which is the best book in astrology.
-Due to this he was very over-confident and egoistic.
-And as a result he was killed by Lord Rama.
+Due to this, he was very over-confident and egoistic.
+But finally, he was killed by Lord Rama.

 1. Do you know that Ravana got his name from Shiva later in life?